- Solutions

 After looking at NetSuite, Oracle and the other major ERP options, uni-ball quickly zeroed in on SAP Business ByDesign, a cloud-based ERP solution for subsidiaries and fast-growing companies.

-The question of why your company may need ERP is usually brought up by growing pains your company is experiencing.
+The question of why your company may need ERP is usually brought up by the growing pains your enterprise is experiencing.

-Today's dynamic business environment requires distribution industry players to be nimble in order to stay competitive - they must provide the end-customer with the options to purchase goods where, when and how they need them.
+Today's dynamic business environment requires distribution industry players to be nimble in order to stay competitive - they must provide the end-customer with the options to purchase products where, when, and how they need them.

-To support these more complex demands, companies need to adopt right-sized ERP (Enterprise Resource Planning) solutions to streamline business processes such as logistics, transportation, warehousing, and e-Commerce while providing real-time analytics anytime anywhere.
-Distribution management software needs to provide all these solutions along with the option to grow with your enterprise.
+To support these more complex inventory demands, companies need to adopt right-sized ERP (Enterprise Resource Planning) solutions to streamline business processes such as logistics, transportation, warehouses, supply chain management, and e-Commerce while providing real-time analytics anytime anywhere.
+Distribution management software needs to provide all these management solutions along with the option to grow with your enterprise.

-Navigator Business Solutions, using a leading SAP cloud-based solution along with its 15 years of expertise built as the leader in the cloud space, has developed industry best practices for distribution companies; all delivered by seasoned experts.
+Navigator Business Solutions, using a leading SAP cloud-based solution along with its 15 years of expertise built as the leader in the cloud space, has developed industry best practices for distribution companies; all our applications are delivered by seasoned ERP experts.
 The right Platform, the right solution, and the right partner help guide you and your team through a successful digital transformation management.

 How are you addressing:

-For a complex industry like distribution, it is more
+For a complex industry like distribution and materials management, it is more

 If your supply chains cross borders, your ERP software must be able to manage multi-country and multi-currency financials.
-SAP’s Cloud based ERP solutions, delivered by Navigator Business Solutions provides unparalleled capabilities to meet your multi-country, multi-currency requirements.
+SAP’s Cloud-based ERP solutions, delivered by Navigator Business Solutions provides unparalleled capabilities to meet your multi-country, multi-currency requirements when managing inventory.

 Navigator Business Solutions is in a position to guide your distribution company through the best fit Cloud ERP solution that will address your specific management needs from a single or multi-warehouse distribution network through to a centralized purchasing environment.